 Meanwhile in the market square of Haligrad.

-A man wearing heavy plate armour is currently walking towards the adventurer’s guild accompanied by a large group of players.
-His tall and imposing figure is adorned with a face hiding a hint of contempt for those around him.
+A man wearing heavy plate armour was walking towards the adventurer’s guild accompanied by a large group of players.
+His tall and imposing figure was adorned with a face hiding a hint of contempt for those around him.

 [[System Announcement: The Raid Party led by Immortal Warrior Astaria is the first group to kill a Raid Boss.
 All party members have been awarded the unique title: Raid Pioneer]]